dralletje/Exothermic/README.md

 ### TODO

+[ ] Make objects with number-as-keys result in arrays

 Not yet the whole API is mocked 😔
 Here is a list of the api and what is/isn't supported yet!